Pirate decryption: Counter-piracy techniques

 Another approach has been to load malicious code onto smartcards or receivers; these programs are intended to detect tampered cards and maliciously damage the cards or corrupt the contents of non-volatile memories within the receiver.
 This particular Trojan horse attack is often used as an ECM (electronic countermeasure) by providers, especially in North America where cards and receivers are sold by the providers themselves and are easy targets for insertion of backdoors in their computer firmware.
 The most famous ECM incident was the "Black Sunday" attack launched against tampered DirecTV "H" on January 21, 2001.
 It intended to destroy the cards by overwriting a non-erasable part of the cards internal memory in order to lock the processor into an endless loop.
+DirectTV could remotely reprogram specific smart cards as well as receivers, and receivers were programmed to reject unwritable cards, which were used by pirates to prevent card deactivation.
+Then smart cards were remotely reprogrammed to boot loop.
+This remote programming technique was used by DirectTV several times in the 1990s and early 2000s.

 The results of a provider resorting to the use of malicious code are usually temporary at best, as knowledge of how to repair most damage tends to be distributed rapidly by hobbyists through various Internet forums.
 There is also a potential legal question involved (which has yet to be addressed) as the equipment is normally the property not of the provider but of the end user.
 Providers will often print on the smartcard itself that the card is the property of the signal provider, but at least one legal precedent indicates that marking "this is mine" on a card, putting it in a box with a receiver and then selling it can legally mean "this is not mine anymore".
 Malicious damage to receiver firmware puts providers on even shakier legal ground in the unlikely event that the matter were ever to be heard by the judiciary.

 The only solution which has shown any degree of long-term success against tampered smartcards has been the use of digital renewable security; if the code has been broken and the contents of the smartcard's programming widely posted across the Internet, replacing every smartcard in every subscriber's receiver with one of different, uncompromised design will effectively put an end to a piracy problem.
 Providers tend to be slow to go this route due to cost (as many have millions of legitimate subscribers, each of which must be sent a new card) and due to concern that someone may eventually crack the code used in whatever new replacement card is used, causing the process to begin anew.